Hellcats over the Pacific

 Revive a dead pilot

 There is a utility called 'Hellcats Rescue.'
-It will resurrect your pilot from his death.
-I've uploaded it to the MacGarden.
+It will resurrect your pilots from death.
+Just run the program and choose the Hellcats executable.
+Next time you restart Hellcats all your deads will be resurrected.
+I've uploaded the tool to the MacGarden.

 AXIS - The GameCheater (available at the MacGarden includes a trainer for Hellcats.
-Tested it and it works fine with both versions 1.03 and 1.04. (aka the sound-fix patch)
+I tested it and it works fine with both versions 1.03 and 1.04. (aka the sound-fix patch)

 Press control and x to down an enemy fighter without even shooting it.
-Using this cheat, however, will not present you with a kill on your score sheet.
+Using this cheat, however, will not present you with a kill on your score sheet though.

 When in the game, press CTRL and S. This gives you the ability to move anywhere in the area in any direction as fast as you like using the 2, 4, 6 and 8 keys. (like e.g. directly behind an enemy).
+I noticed that enemies will nonetheless open fire on you so be careful.
 To get back in normal mode hit CTRL and S again.